How to Soak Plain Oats

 There was also granola to be made.
 Sweet, sweet, granola.

-I haven't bought a box of breakfast cereal in years and granola is the only reason why.
-It's essential for me to keep it on hand - it's the quick & easy snack (or meal) when we're in a rush or need a little extra something alongside our eggs in the morning.
+I haven't bought a box of breakfast cereal in years, and this granola is the only reason why.
+It's essential for me to keep it on hand — it's the quick & easy snack (or meal) when we're in a rush or need a little extra something alongside our eggs in the morning.

 Which is always.
 What can I say?
 I like a big breakfast.

-I've posted two granola recipes on the blog - this one (mind you, I now add three tablespoons of cinnamon to it!) and this one.
-While I loved the soaked granola that I often make, I also do love my original granola recipe.
-Couple that with the fact that I often make these cookies and it only seems right for me to keep soaked oats on hand for such occasions.
+I've posted two granola recipes on the blog — this one (mind you, I now add three tablespoons of cinnamon to it!) and this one.
+While I loved the soaked granola that I often make, I also love my original granola recipe.
+Couple that with the fact that I often make these cookies, and it only seems right for me to keep soaked oats on hand for such occasions.

 I also love having soaked oats on hand.